 - Leave for doctor appointments

-The requirement that an employer provide such reasonable accommodations usually does not come into play until the employee makes a request.
+The requirement that an employer provides such reasonable accommodations usually does not come into play until the employee makes a request.
 Therefore, a disabled employee who is having trouble performing his or her job — or a disabled applicant who believes he or she needs an accommodation to perform the job he or she is seeking — should not hesitate to request an accommodation from the employer.
 While the employer is not obliged to give you the exact accommodation you request, the refusal to attempt any accommodation is often actionable under federal, state and NYC employment laws.